 An HE AP sets dot11MUEDCAParametersActivated to true (#15069)so that its associated STAs follow the procedure defined in this subclause.

 An HE AP that has dot11MUEDCAParametersActivated equal to true shall include both the EDCA Parameter Set element and the MU EDCA Parameter Set element in all Probe Response and (Re)Association Response frames it transmits(#16502).
 If an HE AP has dot11MUEDCAParametersActivated equal to true, the AP shall either include both the MU EDCA Parameter Set element and the EDCA Parameter Set element or neither in a Beacon frame it transmits. (#20604) An HE AP shall set the QoS Info field of an MU EDCA Parameter Set element (if present) to the same value as the QoS Info field of an EDCA Parameter Set element (if present).
 An HE AP may change the MU EDCA parameters by including the MU EDCA Parameter Set element with updated MU EDCA parameters in the Beacon frames and Probe Response frames it transmits.
-The EDCA Parameter Set Update Count subfield in the QoS Info field of the EDCA Parameter Set element(#15068) is incremented every time any of the EDCA parameters or the MU EDCA parameters change.
+When the EDCA Parameter Set element is included in a Beacon, Probe Response or (Re)Association Response frame, the EDCA Parameter Set Update Count subfield in the QoS Info field of the EDCA Parameter Set element(#15068) is incremented every time any of the EDCA parameters or the MU EDCA parameters change.

+An HE AP may change the MU EDCA parameters of one or more associated STAs by including the MU EDCA Parameter Set element with updated MU EDCA parameters in a HE MU EDCA Parameter Set Update frame sent to that STA.
+In a HE MU EDCA Parameter Set Update frame, the EDCA Parameter Set Update Count subfield is reserved.
+The MU EDCA parameters indicated in a HE MU EDCA Parameter Set Update frame may be different from the parameters that the AP is indicating in Beacon, Probe Response and (Re)Association Response frames.

-An HE STA shall update its MIB attributes that correspond to fields in an EDCA Parameter Set element or an MU EDCA Parameter Set element within an interval of time equal to one beacon interval after receiving an updated EDCA or MU EDCA parameter set.
+An HE STA shall update its MIB attributes that correspond to fields in an EDCA Parameter Set element or an MU EDCA Parameter Set element within an interval of time equal to one beacon interval after receiving an updated EDCA or MU EDCA parameter set in a Beacon, Probe Response or (Re)Association Response frame.
 When updating its MIB attributes, an HE STA stores the value of the EDCA Parameter Set Update Count subfield in the QoS Info field of the received EDCA Parameter Set element or MU EDCA Parameter Set element. (#20312, #20313, #20596)

 An HE STA shall check the EDCA Parameter Set Update Count subfield value in the QoS Info field of the QoS Capability element in the most recently received Beacon frame(#16939) against the stored value to determine if the HE STA is using the current EDCA and MU EDCA parameters.
 If the EDCA Parameter Set Update Count subfield value is different from the stored value, then the HE STA shall send a Probe Request frame to the AP to solicit an update.(#15068)